incrementum/vscode-extension-scala-mill/README.md

 2. **Open Command Panel.** In the new vscode window, open the command panel with "**Cmd+Shift+P**"
 3. **Invoke the Extension.** On the command panel, locate the "Hello World" extension and invoke it
 4. **Observe the Extension's Action.** Notice the pop-up information panel at the bottom-right corner, displaying the "Hello World!" message
-5. **Debug the Extension.** Add a breakpoint in the `showHello` function and a corresponding breakpoint at the function entry point in `./out/app/fastOpt.dest/out.js`.
-Start debugging "**F5**".
-When the at breakpoint in `out.js`, continue to the breakpoint in the scala code.
+5. **Debug the Extension.** Add a breakpoint in the `showHello` function.
+Start the "Extension Host" with debugging enabled "**F5**".
+Invoke the extension as described above and the execution will pause at the breakpoint.

 #### Develop new extension behavior: